danbev/hacbs-dogma-policies/README.md

 $ ls /tmp/ec-work-312293674/
 data  policy
 ```
-The downloaded policy file will be parsed (opa.InspectDir) and stored.
+The downloaded policy file will be parsed (opa.InspectDir) in
+internal/evaluator/conftest_evaluator.go's Evaluate method.

-Looking at the debug logging we can see that the `runner` is logged and before
+Looking at the debug output we can see that the `runner` is logged before it is
-it is called:
+called:
 ```go
 	log.Debugf("runner: %#v", r)
 	log.Debugf("inputs: %#v", inputs)
 	runResults, err := r.Run(ctx, inputs)
 ```
-The runner if created using the following code:
+The runner is created using the following code:
 ```go
 		r = &runner.TestRunner{
 			Data:          []string{c.dataDir},